 Emergency Rental Assistance

 APPLICATIONS CLOSED AS OF FEBRUARY 23, 2021 AT NOON.
 If you have received a call from Fayetteville Housing Authority, please return the call promptly.
-Applicants will be notified if they have been selected for verification.
 Please do not call the office to check on your status.

 How Does It Work?